 \section{Abstract}

-We compute the Upsilon invariant of L-space cable knots $K_{p,q}$ in terms of $p,\Upsilon_K$ and $\Upsilon_{T_{p,q}}$.
+We give a formula of the Upsilon invariant of any L-space cable knot $K_{p,q}$ using $p,\Upsilon_K$ and $\Upsilon_{T_{p,q}}$.
 The integral value of the Upsilon invariant gives a ${\mathbb Q}$-valued knot concordance invariant.
-We also compute the integral values of the Upsilon of L-space cable knots.
+We compute the integral values for L-space iterated cable knots.